MaksimDzhangirov/backendBankExample/docs/part46-eng.md

 file.
-You can open this file to see its content, but I'm pretty sure you can't understand most of the codes in this file, unless you're a robot :D, because 99% content of this file is binary code, which is the result of compilling all the static files inside the swagger folder.
+You can open this file to see its content, but I'm pretty sure you can't understand most of the codes in this file, unless you're a robot :D, because 99% content of this file is binary code, which is the result of compilling all the static files inside the `swagger` folder.
 Of course, these's still 1% you can understand here: which is, the binary code is written inside the `init()` function.
 It's a special function in Go, that would get executed automatically whenever its package is imported.
 And if you scroll all the way down, you will see that it simply calls a function to register the binary data.
-If you press command (Ctrl) and click on this `Register` function,
+If you press Command (Ctrl) and click on this `Register` function,

 ![](../images/part46/1.png)